muhammadisa-n/muhammadisa-n/README.md

  🌱 I’m currently learning **Typescript, Go Lang**

-⚡**You Either Die a Hero, or You Live Long Enough To See Yourself Become the Villain.**
+🦇**You either die a hero or you live long enough to see yourself become the villain.**

  </div>